- Gain highly-valued, transferable skills that can lead to well-paid jobs in a broad array of industries

 Employers value economists’ technical expertise as well as their numeracy, critical thinking, analysis and communication and team-work skills.
 As a result they tend to be well remunerated.
 Our graduates are in high demand in a wide variety of financial and non-financial sectors such as banking, insurance, financial services and accounting, but also in law, management and marketing.

-The Institute of Chartered Accountants in England and Wales (ICAEW), Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA) will offer graduates of this programme exemptions from some professional examinations.
+The Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Management Accountants (CIMA) will offer graduates of this programme exemptions from some professional examinations.

 Economics graduates are in demand by employers, due to the recognised need in the public, private and third sectors for their expertise.
 Graduates of these proposed programmes will be able to enter a wide range of business careers such as banking, insurance, financial services and accounting.
 Careers in this field are particularly well paid, recognising the skills utilised and the technical expertise required.
 According to The Independent, economics graduates' earnings potential is only bettered by graduates of medicine, dentistry and chemical engineering.